 PICS: Situation on the streets of Harare

 IMAGE 1 OF 11.
 Zimbabwe's Army Commander, Constantino Chiwenga addresses a press conference in Harare on November 13.
-The army commander criticised the instability in the country's ruling party caused by President Robert Mugabe who last week fired a ...
+The army commander criticised the instability in the country's ruling party caused by President Robert Mugabe who last week ...

 Posted on 15 November 2017 | 4:52 am | Google News